jstetich/CBEP_OA/Original_Data/DATA_SOURCES.md

 The ZIP file contains original data as received, the other files were directly unzipped from there.

 Weather data and tides data provide additional context for the OA observations.
-Additional DATA_SOURCES_.md files are contained wwithin the sub-folders, documenting where those data were sourced.
+Additional DATA_SOURCES_.md files are contained within the sub-folders, documenting where those data were sourced.

 Note that these data are a superset of data shared by Chris Hunt (of UNH) in 2020